clstith/clstith.github.io/_teaching/past-teaching.md

 ---
-title: "Past Teaching"
+title: "Teaching Experience"
 collection: teaching
-type: "Undergraduate teaching"
+type: "Graduate student instructor"
 permalink: /teaching/past-teaching
 venue: "University of Michigan"
 date: 2019-09-01
 location: "Ann Arbor, Michigan"
 ---

 I am a graduate student instructor (GSI) at the University of Michigan.
-As such, I have TA'd or taught for various mathematics courses.
-Please see the list below.
+As such, I have taught or been a TA for various undergraduate mathematics courses, from introductory calculus to differential equations.

 Math 216 (Differential Equations)
 ======